MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-monitor.md

 ---
-title: Monitor updates in Azure Stack Hub using Powershell
+title: Monitor updates in Azure Stack Hub using PowerShell
-description: Learn to monitor updates in Azure Stack Hub using Powershell
+description: Learn to monitor updates in Azure Stack Hub using PowerShell
 author: IngridAtMicrosoft

 ms.topic: how-to